fflorent/macrobug.nvim/README.md

 ## Installation

 MacroBug requires NeoVim with Python enabled:

 1. Make sure you're running NeoVim with Python.
 Type: `:echo has('python')`.
 If it returns `1`, go to the next step.

  1.1.
 Otherwise, run in your shell: `sudo pip install neovim` (global installation) or `pip install --user neovim` (for the current user only).
-See `:help neovim-python` for more details.
+See `:help nvim-python` for more details.

 2. Add this line in your `init.vim` file If you're using NeoBundle (or Vundle, Plug, ...) to install the plugin this way: `NeoBundle 'fflorent/macrobug.vim'`